- 2021 Doctoral Convocation

 - Guest Attendees

-Tickets are required for guests.
+In 2021 there will be no formal doctoral convocation.
+In a typical year, tickets to the doctoral convocation are required for guests.
 Seating is on a first-come, first-served basis and guests are advised to arrive early.
 Doors will open at 1:00 p.m., and guests should be seated no later than 1:50 p.m.
 Additional seating is available on the balcony.
 There will also be a large video display set up in the foyer for overflow seating.
 The foyer seating may actually be preferable for guests with young children.

-Free parking will be available in the nearby West Lots 2, 3, 4, and 5, adjacent to Alice Pratt Brown Hall (see campus map).
+In 2021 there will be no formal doctoral convocation.
+In a typical year, free parking will be available in the nearby West Lots 2, 3, 4, and 5, adjacent to Alice Pratt Brown Hall (see campus map).
 The closest accessible parking is available in West Lot 2.
 You may also drop off guests with accessibility needs on the south and north side of Alice Pratt Brown Hall, which you may reach by driving along the Inner Loop (suggested drop off locations are bus stops 4 and 17 on the campus map).

 - Webcast and Photography